shawenyao/jekyll-now/_posts/2020-09-06-Homebrewing-RetroPie.md

 # /opt/retropie/configs/all/autostart.sh

 # press ctrl + d will automatically launch this script in terminal
-# making it a useful hub for more involved commands
+# making it a useful hub for executing more "wordy" commands

 # note that actually, anykey other than the pre-defined ones will abort
 echo "==================================================================="